arunprsh/knowledge-augmented-LLMs/streamlit/README.md

 ```

 ## Usage
-1. Run the Streamlit application by executing the command below in your local system terminal.
+1. Run the Streamlit application by executing the command below in your local system terminal:

 ```bash
 $ streamlit app.py